 Do you need a disaster recovery plan for your business?
 The answer is yes.
 This article will run down the 5 main reason the answer to that question is simple.

 Disaster recovery (DR) can take a low priority.
 Finding the dedicated funds to implement an appropriate disaster recovery plan can be a daunting task, especially given that it has little return on investment regarding direct income or cost savings.

-Overlooking this vital area of business and brand protection can spell doom for any company unlucky enough to be caught unaware.
-Only 10% of businesses with no disaster recovery plan survive a major failure.
-60% of small businesses that lose data close within 6 months.
+Research has found that 20% of companies have no plan in place and only 10% of businesses with no disaster recovery plan survive a major failure.
+This can be catastrophic for businesses, with many companies unable to survive.
+In fact, 60% of small businesses that lose data close within 6 months.

 Investing in a disaster recovery solution can save your entire business in the event of a disaster.
 Like cybersecurity, it is a necessary requirement of operating in a digital age.
-The costs should be calculated into the savings and efficiencies gained from digital transformation.
+The costs should be calculated into the savings and efficiencies gained from digital transformation, and with cloud disaster recovery software making it easier than ever to set up and manage, there’s no better time.
 Doing so opens up opportunities based on the security and safety of your data.

 This article is a look at the 5 main threats that make disaster recovery a must for any business.